amir16yp/picoCOmonitor/README.md

 4. Open the `config.json` file and fill in the necessary configuration parameters as explained in the "config.json Guide" section below.
 5. Save the `config.json` file with the appropriate values.
 ### picoCOmonitor Server
-1. Install Python and then Flask abd waitress on your server machine:
+1. Install Python and then Flask and waitress on your server machine:
 ```
 pip install Flask waitress
 ```